 Eagles Club #34 2507 East 25th Street, Minneapolis.
 Swing bands and dancing on nice dance floors, as well as Cajun/Zydeco and R&B bands.
 Cover runs from $5-$10.

 Famous Daves BBQ & Blues Club, 3001 Hennepin Avenue, Minneapolis.
-This Calhoun Square features more than the blues – there’s some rock n’ roll, and of course, visiting and resident blues artists, though recent changes have reduced music to just the weekends.
+This Calhoun Square club features more than the blues – there’s some rock n’ roll, and of course, visiting and resident blues artists, though recent changes have reduced music to Monday night swing night and just the weekends.
 Cover charge varies.